Online Convex Optimization with Memory and Limited Predictions: Regret Analysis

 Recalling the definition of Algorithm~\ref{alg:two point feedback}, the initialization phase of Algorithm~\ref{alg:two point feedback} can be viewed as being applied to the cost functions $f_1(\cdot),\dots,f_T(\cdot)$ (without using any prediction) and returning $x_1^0,\dots,x_T^0$.
 To be more specific, the initialization phase of Algorithm~\ref{alg:two point feedback} solves the problem of OCO with memory, where the cost functions are given by $f_t(\cdot),\dots,f_T(\cdot)$ and one can check that by line~7 of Algorithm~\ref{alg:two point feedback}, the decision points $x_1^0,\dots,x_T^0$ are obtained as

 where $g_t^0$ is given by line~6 of Algorithm~\ref{alg:two point feedback}.
-As we argued in Remark~\ref{remark:bandit setting}, our OCO with memory framework corresponds to the bandit information setting, i.e., $g_t^0$ is computed based on only the (noisy) cost function values.
+As we argued Section~\ref{sec:problem formulation}, our OCO with memory framework corresponds to the bandit information setting, i.e., $g_t^0$ is computed based on only the (noisy) cost function values.
 The resulting dynamic regret of the initialization step applied to the problem of bandit OCO with memory is then given by \eqref{eqn:initial step regret} in Theorem~\ref{thm:initial regret bound}.
 The OCO with memory framework has been studied in \cite{arora2012online,anava2015online,zhao2022non}.
-We extend the existing algorithm design and regret analysis to the bandit OCO with memory framework, where the function value oracle can also be noisy.
-In particular, setting $\varphi_t=0$ for all $t\ge0$ (i.e., there is no noise in the oracle of the function values of $f_t(\cdot)$), the regret bound in \eqref{eqn:initial step regret} reduces to $\tilde{\CO}(V_T\sqrt{T})$ with $\tilde{\CO}(\cdot)$ hiding logarithmic factors in $T$, where the scaling of $T$ matches the regret bound for the algorithm proposed in \cite{zhao2022non} for (full information) OCO with memory (i.e., the cost functions are fully accessible).
-Note that the $V_t$ factor in the regret bound in \eqref{eqn:initial step regret} can potentially be refined to $\sqrt{V_T}$ using the techniques from \cite{jadbabaie2015online,zhao2022non}.
-Specifically, supposing $V_T$ (or an upper bound on $V_T$) is known, then setting the step size $\eta=\frac{1}{t\mu\sqrt{V_T}}$ in Algorithm~\ref{alg:two point feedback} yields a regret bound of $\tilde{\CO}(\sqrt{V_T T})$.
+We extend the existing algorithm design and regret analysis to the bandit OCO with memory framework, where the function value oracle can potentially be noisy.
+In particular, setting $\varphi_t=0$ for all $t\ge0$ (i.e., there is no noise in the oracle of the function values of $f_t(\cdot)$), and setting $\delta=1/\sqrt{T}$ and $\xi=\frac{1}{r\sqrt{T}}$ according to the discussions in Remark~\ref{remark:feasible small set}, one can show that the regret bound in \eqref{eqn:initial step regret} reduces to $\tilde{\CO}(V_{T}\sqrt{T})$, where $\tilde{\CO}(\cdot)$ hides logarithmic factors in $T$.
+Moreover, one can show that the $\tilde{\CO}(\sqrt{T})$ scaling of the regret still holds when $\varphi_t\le1/T$.
+Also note that the $V_{T}$ factor in the regret bound in \eqref{eqn:initial step regret} can potentially be refined to $\sqrt{V_{T}}$ using the techniques from \cite{jadbabaie2015online,zhao2022non}.
+Specifically, supposing $V_{T}$ (or an upper bound on $V_{T}$) is known, then setting the step size $\eta=\frac{1}{t\mu\sqrt{V_T}}$ in Algorithm~\ref{alg:two point feedback} yields a regret bound of $\tilde{\CO}(\sqrt{V_{T} T})$, which matches the regret bound for the algorithm proposed in \cite{zhao2022non} for full information OCO with memory (i.e., the cost functions and gradients are fully accessible) up to logrithmic factors in $T$.